mpusz/wg21-papers/src/3045R5_quantities_and_units_library.md

 On the other hand, the `quantity` type is much safer than the `Meter`, and that is why we would prefer to see the opposite conversions stated explicitly in our code.

-To enable such interoperability, we must define a partial specialization of the `quantity_like_traits<T>` type trait.
+To enable such interoperability, we must define a specialization of the `quantity_like_traits<T>` type trait.
 Such specialization should provide:

 - `reference` static data member that provides the quantity reference (e.g., unit),
 - `rep` type that specifies the underlying storage type,